-There is some variation across historical periods.
+Figure 4 illustrates the average number of observed values that fall within ± 1 standard deviation of the posterior estimate for each item (i.e., $z{itj} \leq 1$).
+Population is estimated most precisely with an average of 95% of the observed data falling within ±1 standard deviation of the posterior mean, followed by GDP (81.9%) and GDP (80.5%).
 For the period from 1500-1799, our estimate for GDP per capita are based almost exclusively on data from the Maddison project.
-Data from Broadberry (2015) cover the following countries: the UK, Holland, Spain, Italy, and China from 1500, and Japan and India from 1600.
+Data from Broadberry (2015) covers for the following countries: the UK, Holland, Spain, Italy, and China from 1500, and Japan and India from 1600.
 We also have estimates for the U.S. from Measuring Worth (2019): U.S. from 1790-1800 and we have estimates from Deng (2004) from 1500, but only for population, not GDP or GDP per-capita.
 For all other countries, during this period our estimates are based solely on data from the Maddison Project.
 Therefore there is very little disagreement between the original Maddison values and our estimates of the Maddison values because our estimated intervals are centered over the observed data point from the Maddison.
+Nearly 99% of the country-years for which we have GDP and GDP per-capita values during this period are within ±1 standard deviation of the posterior mean.

-As more observed data becomes available in the later periods in Figure 7 (1800-1949 and 1950-2018), we begin to see the consequence of more disagreement between our estimated intervals and the original values for many of the datasets.
-We can see this in Figure 7 that the proportion of observed values that fall within ± 1 standard deviation of the posterior mean decreases but that nearly all the observed values still fall within ± 2 standard deviation of the posterior mean (i.e., $-2 \leq z{itj} \leq 2$).
+As more observed data becomes available in the later periods in Figure 4 (1800-1949 and 1950-2018), we being to see the consequence of more disagreement between our estimated intervals and the original values for many of the datasets.
+We can see this in Figure 4 that the proportion of observed values that fall within ± 1 standard deviation of the posterior mean decreases but that nearly all the observed values still fall within ± 2 standard deviation of the posterior mean (i.e., $z{itj} \leq 2$).
 The shift away from the observed values is caused by the disagreement between indicators, which is a useful feature of our model because it has allowed us to quantify how much disagreement exists between our latent estimates and the original observed value.